ZcashFoundation/frost/rfcs/0001-messages.md

 /// where `n` is the number of participants.
 /// This helps us look up their shares and commitments in serialized arrays.
 /// So in serialization, we assign the dealer and aggregator the highest IDs,
 /// and mark those IDs as invalid for signers.
+Then we serialize the
+/// participants in numeric order of their FROST IDs.
 ///
 /// "When performing Shamir secret sharing, a polynomial `f(x)` is used to generate
 /// each party’s share of the secret.
 The actual secret is `f(0)` and the party with